 Certification Felt Color

 Α .Royal Blue

-Н-А .Orange
+H-A .Orange

-Β .Red
+В .Red

-Н-НМ/Н .Purple
+H-HM/H .Purple

 Н-В .Brown

 C-3 .White

 C+ .Pink

 C-1 and C-2 .Green

 D-1 through D-3 .Yellow

-Depending on the activity, different attire expectations exist, the different situations and attire expectations are listed below.
+Depending on the activity, different attire expectations exist.
+The different situations and attire expectations are listed below.

-- 1. General Barn Attire-Long pants, mid-length or longer shorts or modest length skirts made of khaki, chino or denim materials of any color, with no rips or tears, a shirt with sleeves, and appropriate unmounted footwear (Article 15.4), are examples of appropriate attire for unmounted work in the barn. - 2.
+- General Barn Attire-Long pants, mid-length or longer shorts or modest length skirts made of khaki, chino or denim materials of any color, with no rips or tears, a shirt with sleeves, and appropriate unmounted footwear (Article 15.4), are examples of appropriate attire for unmounted work in the barn. - 2.
 Horse Inspection (Jog Outs)-Attire must be safe, appropriate, neat and clean.
 It must include a helmet (meeting USPC Helmet Policy, Article 15.1), and appropriate unmounted footwear (Article 15.4).
 Workmanlike and discipline appropriate attire including a tucked in collared shirt with pants/skirt/mid-length shorts/riding pants.
-If the pants/skirt has belt loops a belt is required.
-Blue jeans are not acceptable for english discipline horse inspection attire.

-- 3. Turnout Inspection and first round of competition-All competitors must turnout and compete in appropriate competition attire.
+If the pants/skirt has belt loops, a belt is required.
+Blue jeans are not acceptable for english discipline horse inspection attire. - 3.
+Turnout Inspection and first round of competition-All competitors must turnout and compete in appropriate competition attire.
 Any competitors not seeking Championships eligibility may turnout and compete in appropriate competition attire or in basic riding attire as detailed below.
-In inclement weather, competitors will be allowed to wear a helmet cover and a transparent or conservative colored raincoat. - 4.
-Competition Attire for Eventing:
+Attire requirements may be adjusted based on excessive heat as detailed in Article 15.
+In inclement weather, competitors will be allowed to wear a helmet cover and a transparent or conservative colored raincoat.

+4. Competition Attire for Eventing: